drvinceknight/rsd/src/chs/01-command-line.md

 It should list where you are currently located in your command line interface.

-## Step 3: Seeing what is in your current location
+## Seeing what is in your current location

 To view the contents of the current directory: